AppCraft-LLC/ACBestOfTheRest/README.md

 This class sets some parameters of AFHTTPSessionManager like base URL, serializers, SSL rules and so on and provides REST methods, which should be smart here, e.g. do auto relogin when session token is expired.

-ACBestOfTheRest use this class or singletone instance to request data through API.
+ACBestOfTheRest uses this class or singletone instance to request data through API.
 So as the first you need some kind of API manager class and specify it in your .plist file using `API Manager Class` key:

 ![Sample 1](http://appcraft.pro/external/botr_scr_001.png)

 Notice that in this example public VK API `https://api.vk.com/method` is using as `API URL` key for API manager class.

 Either API manager class or it's shared instance should responds to `get:parameters:completion:` method.
-ACBestOfTheRest check if the class you specefied responds to this method, if no, it tries to get it's shared instance by calling `sharedInstance` method and if even that instance doesn't response to `get:parameters:completion:` method it throws NSAssert exception.
+ACBestOfTheRest checks if the class you specefied responds to this method, if no, it tries to get it's shared instance by calling `sharedInstance` method and if even that instance doesn't response to `get:parameters:completion:` method it throws NSAssert exception.
 So you should implement the method either in your API manager class directly or in it's shared instance.

 ### 2. Use BOTRViewController